 Clicking this entry will cause a new window to appear:

-The rail position can be adjusted with any of the controls indicated by the red arrows, or by typing a value into the Rail Position field.
+The rail position can be adjusted with any of the controls indicated by the red arrows.
 Sliding the small solid triangle left-right provides very coarse positioning, turning the large outer dial provides finer control at 2 mm per turn, and turning the small inner dial provides finest control at 0.2 mm per turn.
 (To turn a dial, position your cursor over the black dot, then press-and-drag in a circular manner.)
+A value can be typed into the text field, and the rail will move to that position when you hit Enter on the keyboard or click away from that field.

 “Back” and “Fwd” buttons act like the corresponding physical buttons on the Stackshot controller box.
 They cause the rail to move incrementally, with acceleration, using the maximum speed and ramp time settings from the Configuration panel.